Medicare Part D Prescription Drug Plans

-If you have a Medicare Advantage plan, you may already have Medicare Part D coverage bundled with your medical plan.
-If not, standalone Part D RX plans for seniors can help you pay for prescriptions you typically pick up from a local or online pharmacy.
-If you don’t have drug coverage, you will have to pay the entire cost of most prescriptions, and you may get a penalty for enrolling late.
+If you have a Medicare Part C plan, you may already have prescription coverage bundled with your plan.
+If not, a standalone Part D Rx plan in Illinois can help you pay for medications you typically pick up from a local or online pharmacy.
+If you don’t have coverage, you will have to pay the entire cost of most prescriptions, and you may get a penalty for enrolling late.
 All plans must offer basic coverage.
 Plans may vary considerably by copays and even medications covered.

 Blue Cross MedicareRx

 Blue Cross MedicareRx offers Basic, Value, and Plus plan designs.

 Gap or “donut hole” coverage

 If you’d like to enroll in a plan, make sure you’re aware of the enrollment periods.
 Members may enroll only during specific times of the year.